Netsach/concrete-datastore/docs/permissions.md

 ### User Scopes

-A user can have one or more scopes that are used to determine the range of objects accessible him.
+A user can have one or more scopes that are used to determine the range of objects accessible to him.

 A user of an `admin` level or higher has access to all the objects, independently of his scopes.